Designated Areas for building emergency management

 Powers available in a designated area

-Once an area has been designated, all building emergency management functions of the Building Act take precedence over the Civil Defence Emergency Management (CDEM) Act powers.
-There are exceptions, such as when it is necessary or desirable to exercise a power under the CDEM Act to remove or reduce risks posed by the building that cannot be removed or reduced by exercising a power under any sections of the Building Act.
+In a designated area, the building emergency management functions of the Building Act take precedence over the Civil Defence Emergency Management (CDEM) Act powers.
+There are some exceptions to this.
+For example, when it is necessary or desirable to use a power under the CDEM Act to remove or reduce risks posed by a building that cannot be removed or reduced by exercising a power under the Building Act.

 Designating an area provides the responsible person with certain powers to: